List applications

 fromDate

-• Description: Limits results to applications submitted on or after the provided date, in the CiviForm instance's local time.
+Description: Limits results to applications submitted on or after the provided date.
+Uses the CiviForm instance's local timezone when no timezone is provided, and the beginning of the day when no time is provided.

 toDate

-• Description: Limits results to applications submitted before the provided date, in the CiviForm instance's local time.
+Description: Limits results to applications submitted before the provided date.
+Uses the CiviForm instance's local timezone when no timezone is provided, and the beginning of the day when no time is provided.

 pageSize